-From the Takoma Metro, catch Ride On 16 or 18 and the Metrobus F1 or F2.
+From the Takoma Metro, catch Ride On 16 or 18 and the Metrobus F1 / F2.

-From Fort Totten Metro or White Oak, catch the Metrobus K6 or the new limited-stop K9, which run along the entire Avenue.
+From Fort Totten Metro or White Oak, catch the Metrobus K6 or the new limited-stop K9, anywhere on the New Ave.

 From College Park or the University of Maryland catch the Metrobus F6.

 There are wonderful places to walk to on the New Ave – not just in the neighborhoods.
-Walking tours are a great way to get to know businesses and explore what the New Ave has to offer.
-Google Maps is testing directions for walking.
-Just use the drop down menu to change from “by car” to “walking”.
+Walking guides are a great way to get to know businesses and explore what the sights, sounds, and tastes that the New Ave has to offer.

 Most people see the New Ave from the window of a car.
 About 40,000 cars per day drive on New Hampshire Avenue.
 There are many automotive services should you need fuel or help along the way.
 Easy access to the Beltway and downtown DC via North Capitol Street explains why so many residents and businesses have chosen to locate here.